phalpern/WG21-halpern/destructive_move.md

 This paper proposes a function template for performing _destructive move_ operations -- a type of move construction where the moved-from object, instead of being left in a "valid, but unspecified" state, is left in a destructed state.
-I will show that this operation can be made non-throwing in a wider range of situations than a normal move constructor, and can be used to optimize crucial operations, such as reallocations within vectors.
+This operation can be made non-throwing in a wider range of situations than a normal move constructor, and can be used to optimize crucial operations, such as reallocations within vectors.
 An array version of the destructive move template is proposed specifically for moving multiple objects efficiently and with the strong exception guarantee.

-The facilities described in this paper are targeted for a future library Technical Specification.
+The facilities described in this paper are targeted for a future library Technical Specification, probably the Fundamentals version 2 TS.

 This paper is a revision of [N4034][], which was reviewed by the LEWG and advanced to the LWG.